During my most recent visit to Italy, we briefly stopped in Florence Italy on our way to visit the somewhat disappointing Cinque Terre.

 We wandered the streets with no plan, but of course inadvertently ran into a few of Florence’s most famous sites, including the Duomo

-and the antique carousel in Piazza della Repubblica.
+and the antique carousel in Piazza Della Repubblica.

 We found endless Instagram moments that only Florence can provide.

-We considered visiting a few of the city’s museums, but the lines were too long to justify on our short visit.
+We considered visiting a few of the city’s museums, but the lines were too long to justify our short visit.

 Pro tip: prebook your Uffizi/Accademia gallery tickets to avoid the lines.
-They can last an eternity, especially in high season.
+They can last an eternity, especially in the high season.